Remote work has become a fast and evergrowing trend ever since all our worlds got turned upside down in March 2020.

 Access from anywhere

-All data kept by Factorial is stored on the cloud, meaning all the data ranging from performance management to time tracking can be easily accessed through the employee portal or mobile app.
+All data kept by Factorial is on the cloud.
+That’s why all the data ranging from performance management to time tracking can be easily accessed through the employee portal or mobile app.